TACC-Cloud/agave-docs/docs/agave/guides/monitors/introduction.rst

 Monitors
 ========

-The Agave Monitors API provides a familiar paradigm for monitoring the usability and accessibility of storage and execution systems you registered with Agave.
+The Tapis (Agave) Monitors API provides a familiar paradigm for monitoring the usability and accessibility of storage and execution systems you registered with Tapis (Agave).

 Similar to services like Pingdom, Pagerduty, and WebCron, the Monitors API allows you to to create regular health checks on a registered system.
-Unlike standard uptime services, Agave will check that your system is responsive and accessible by performing proactive tests on availability (ping), accessibility (authentication), and functionality (listing or echo).
+Unlike standard uptime services, Tapis (Agave) will check that your system is responsive and accessible by performing proactive tests on availability (ping), accessibility (authentication), and functionality (listing or echo).
 Each check result is persisted and the check history of a given monitor is queryable through the API.

-As with all resources in the Agave Platform, a full event model is available so you can subscribe to event you care about such as failed checks, restored system availability, and system disablement.
+As with all resources in the Tapis (Agave) Platform, a full event model is available so you can subscribe to event you care about such as failed checks, restored system availability, and system disablement.

 ----